JonsHub/gesture-drawing/README.md

-# Gesture Lab
+# Gesture Drawing
  Draw and change (almost) entirely with your fingers.
-Very simple barrier-free art drawing program for Webcam and JavaScript
+Basic barrier-free art drawing program for Webcam and JavaScript